-There’s something very special about the San Juan Islands in Washington State, and it’s no accident that it’s also where the Bullock family has chosen to call home.
+There’s something very special about the San Juan Islands in Washington State, and it’s no accident that it’s also where the Bullock’s chose to plant their roots.
 The Bullock’s Permaculture Homestead on Orcas Island is evidence that human beings are capable of great things.

-My husband and I love new experiences, so we chose to spend our 5-year anniversary on their farm.
-Doug and Sam Bullock, along with a gaggle of their interns welcomed us into their vibrant community.
-We worked alongside them.
-We shared meals with them.
-And we learned with and from them.
+A few years ago, I spent a weekend at the Bullock’s farm.
+It brought back a lot of memories of my family’s farmhouse in Ohio.
+Doug and Sam Bullock, along with a gaggle of their interns welcomed me into their vibrant community.
+I worked alongside them, shared meals with them, and learned with and from them.
 There was an unspoken mutual understanding that each of us is on a personal journey, and that we are all simply learning and experimenting with this life.
 There was also a general acceptance that none of us has all the answers, and that we must look to each other for support, guidance and inspiration in order to make the greatest possible contribution.

 For more than 30 years, the Bullocks’ have been conscious stewards of the earth, making deliberate decisions about how they interact with their surroundings.
 Each year, they and their resident interns engage in the seasonal dance of planning, planting, harvesting, and preserving the yields.

-The homestead doesn’t look like any traditional garden you’ve ever seen.
+The homestead likely doesn’t look like any traditional garden you’ve ever seen.
 The entire property is a giant garden.
-Everywhere you turn, there is a purpose intertwined with a lesson in placement, function and design.
+Everywhere you turn, there is a purpose intertwined with lessons in proper placement, function and design.
 In fact, there are multiple reasons behind every element.

 One of the most impressive features of the property is an adjacent water inlet that has become an oasis for birds, frogs, insects, fish, sea otters, ducks and other wildlife.
 Permaculture regards nature as a teacher and seeks to emulate its processes to achieve the greatest good.
 Using nature as a guide, this area that once supported just a few species is now a thriving ecosystem.
 And it’s nothing short of rejuvinating to the human spirit.
 Its beauty was breathtaking.

-Throughout our visit, we were jolted out of our thoughts and tasks by the powerful force of flapping wings as flocks of birds took air.
+Throughout my visit, I was jolted out of my thoughts and tasks by the powerful force of flapping wings as flocks of birds took air.
 Chickens and ducks sang contently and frogs chimed in with background acoustics occasionally while we worked carefully to prepare areas of the garden for the next stage in the cycle.
 Our task for the day was to winterize the nursery stock and protect it from dipping temperatures and wintry winds.

 Another of my favorite features was the root cellar.
 Not only was it extraordinarily beautiful, but it also serves the essential function of preserving food after the plentiful yields of summer have come to an end.
 Boxes of apples and canned vegetables filled the shelves of the well-sealed structure.